fawredd/faw-string-permutations/README.md

-Given a string, make a function that returns the number of posible combinations.
+Given a string, make a function that returns the number of posible character combinations.
 INPUT: "CCB"
 OUTPUT: 8